BA (Hons) 3D Effects for Performance and Fashion

 Year One - Stage One - level 4 - 120 credits

-Term One: Introduction to Study in Higher Education (20 credits); Introduction to 3D (20 credits)
+Term One: Introduction to Design for Performance (20 credits); Introduction to 3D (20 credits)

 Term Two: Introduction to Cultural and Historical Studies (20 credits); Modified Human Forms (20 credits)